-Alpha-Adrenergic Blocking Agents
+α1-Adrenergic Blocking Agents

-- Overall, doxazosin, Cardura XL, tamsulosin, terazosin, silodosin, and alfuzosin have been shown in clinical trials to decrease International Prostate Symptom Score (IPSS) and improve LUTS in men with BPH (Chang et al 2010, Choo et al 2014, Demir et al 2009, Kawabe et al 2006, Kojima et al 2012, Leungwattanakij et al 2010, Marks et al 2013, Matsukawa et al 2009, Permpongkosol et al 2011, Ren et al 2010, Song et al 2011, Sun et al 2010, Sun et al 2011, Yamanishi et al 2010, Yokoyama et al 2011). - Although some studies showed small differences among agents on selected efficacy endpoints, most randomized controlled trials and reviews demonstrated very similar efficacy among products. - A meta-analysis of α1-adrenergic blocking agents (doxazosin, tamsulosin, terazosin, and alfuzosin) in men with LUTS secondary to benign prostatic obstruction did not identify any difference among agents in improving total urinary symptom scores or maximum urinary flow rate.
-However, tamsulosin and alfuzosin were better tolerated than doxazosin and terazosin (Djavan et al 1999). - A systematic review of studies comparing alfuzosin to doxazosin and tamsulosin showed that doxazosin was associated with the greatest improvement in IPSS (MacDonald et al 2005).
+- Overall, doxazosin, Cardura XL, tamsulosin, terazosin, silodosin, and alfuzosin have been shown in clinical trials to decrease International Prostate Symptom Score (IPSS) and improve LUTS in men with BPH (Chang et al 2010, Choo et al 2014, Chung et al 2018, Demir et al 2009, Kawabe et al 2006, Kojima et al 2012, Leungwattanakij et al 2010, Marks et al 2013, Matsukawa et al 2009, Permpongkosol et al 2011, Ren et al 2010, Song et al 2011, Sun et al 2010, Sun et al 2011, Yamanishi et al 2010, Yokoyama et al 2011). - Although some studies showed small differences among agents on selected efficacy endpoints, most randomized controlled trials and reviews demonstrated very similar efficacy among products. - A meta-analysis of α1-adrenergic blocking agents (doxazosin, tamsulosin, terazosin, and alfuzosin) in men with LUTS secondary to benign prostatic obstruction did not identify any difference among agents in improving total urinary symptom scores or maximum urinary flow rate.
+However, tamsulosin and alfuzosin were better tolerated than doxazosin and terazosin (Djavan et al 1999). - A systematic review of studies comparing alfuzosin to doxazosin and tamsulosin showed that doxazosin was associated with the greatest improvement in IPSS (MacDonald et al 2005). - Cardura XL was associated with greater improvement in IPSS compared to tamsulosin in 2 randomized controlled trials (Chung et al 2011, Kirby et al 2003a); however, 2 other randomized controlled trials showed no difference between the 2 agents in the improvement in IPSS, nocturia, or quality of life (Xue et al 2007, Zhang et al 2011). - Other head-to-head studies comparing the various α1-adrenergic blocking agents have demonstrated no difference among these agents in the improvement of BPH symptoms (Kaplan et al 1995, Kaplan et al 1997, Karadag et al 2011, Kirby et al 2001, Lapitan et al 2005, Rahardjo et al 2006, Samli and Dincel 2004, Tsai et al 2007). - Results from a meta-analysis and 2 crossover studies demonstrated that the efficacy of silodosin was similar to tamsulosin in improving IPSS and maximum urinary flow rate (Cui et al 2012, Miyakita et al 2010, Shirakawa et al 2013, Watanabe et al 2011).
+A 2017 Cochrane review reported the efficacy of silodosin is similar to other α1-adrenergic blockers (tamsulosin and alfuzosin), but it is associated with a higher rate of sexual adverse effects (Jung et al 2017). - Another meta-analysis examined combination therapy with an anticholinergic medication (eg, tolterodine, oxybutynin ER, solifenacin, fesoterodine) plus an α1-adrenergic blocker (eg, doxazosin, tamsulosin) versus α1-adrenergic blocker monotherapy in men with BPH.
+Study results demonstrated the addition of an anticholinergic to an α1-adrenergic blocker

 This information is considered confidential and proprietary to OptumRx.
 It is intended for internal use only and should be disseminated only to authorized recipients.
 The contents of the therapeutic class overviews on this website ("Content") are for informational purposes only.
 The Content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Patients should always seek the advice of a physician or other qualified health provider with any questions regarding a medical condition.
-Clinicians should refer to the full prescribing information and published resources when making medical decisions.
+Clinicians should refer to the full prescribing information and published resources when slightly reduced storage symptoms and urinary frequency; however, this combination may increase the risk of acute urinary retention (Filson et al 2013).